systemdesignzallow/gosackDocumentation/database.md

 Massively Scalable Architecture: Cassandra has a masterless design where all nodes are at the same level which provides operational simplicity and easy scale out.
 Masterless Architecture: Data can be written and read on any node.
 Linear Scale Performance: As more nodes are added, the performance of Cassandra increases.
-No Single point of failure: Cassandra replicates data on different nodes that ensures no single point of failure.
+No Single p INT of failure: Cassandra replicates data on different nodes that ensures no single p INT of failure.
 Fault Detection and Recovery: Failed nodes can easily be restored and recovered.
 Flexible and Dynamic Data Model: Supports datatypes with Fast writes and reads.
 Data Protection: Data is protected with commit log design and build in security like backup and restore mechanisms.